tarushi-22/Bezen-assignment/README.md

 pip install pandas
 pip install seaborn

+# How to run
+Open benzen.ipynb file and click on 'open in colab' button.The google colab notebook will open now you can run the code.

 # some problems I faced during the assignment

 1. Not being sure from the question if I had to do count of products each category, product type and level1 together or separately with and without prices.
 In the assignment I have done separately.